klevultd/frontend-sdk/packages/klevu-core/README.md

 ### Typical example

-Following example finds result based on a term and suggestions what user could search next
+The following example finds results based on a term and suggestions what the user could search for next

 ```ts
 import { KlevuFetch, search } from "@klevu/core"